alexbuckland/alexbuckland.github.io/_posts/2015-9-12-Gone-Too-Long.md

 ---

 The house will no longer just be a place where I dry out my gear.
-Once again it will be filled with tiny elephant's stomping, with wonderful worldly cuisine, with love, and with a constant and unexplicable rearranging of tins in the cupboard.
+Once again it will be filled with tiny elephant's stomping, with wonderful worldly cuisine, with love, and with a constant and inexplicable rearranging of tins in the cupboard.

 I cant wait to get these guys back again.